Carrots Are Orange

 The Butterfly

-This book is a good one for presenting big topics (such as war and the Nazi regime) to lower elementary-aged children.
+This book is suitable for presenting big topics (such as war and the Nazi regime) to lower elementary-aged children.
 Everything about the book is beautiful.
 It will surely encourage dialogue and questions from children.

 Pure and lovely.
 A story that teaches about friendship and being strong in life’s most difficult circumstances.